-Today, September 23, the whole world will experience a day and night of equal length when the sun shines directly over the equator—the midpoint of the Earth.
-(For 2018, this moment will happen at 9:54 p.m.
+Today, September 23, the whole world will experience a day and night of equal length when the sun shines directly over the equator—the midpoint of Earth.
+(For 2019, this moment will happen at 3:50 a.m.
 ET.)
 In the Northern Hemisphere, we call this the fall or autumn equinox, and it marks the first day of fall.
 Around the world, people celebrate the day with ceremonies, some of them ancient, and some less so.

 You might be wondering two things.
 Why on almost every other day of the year (the vernal or spring equinox being the exception) do different parts of the world have days and nights of differing length?
 And, what do they call the fall equinox in the Southern Hemisphere?

 The answer to each of these questions resides in Earth's axial tilt.
 The easiest way to imagine that tilt is to think about tanning on the beach.
 (Stay with me here.)
 If you lay on your stomach, your back gets blasted by the sun.
 You don't wait 30 minutes then flop over and call it a day.
 Rather, as you tan, every once in a while, you shift positions a little.
 Maybe you lay a bit more on one side.
-Maybe you lift a shoulder, move a leg a little.
+Maybe you lift a shoulder, move a leg.
 Why?
 Because you want the sun to shine directly on a different part of you.
 You want an even tan.

 It might seem a little silly when you think about it.
 The sun is a giant fusion reactor 93 million miles away.
 Solar radiation is hitting your entire back and arms and legs and so on whether or not you adjust your shoulder just so.
 But you adjust, and it really does improve your tan, and you know this instinctively.